LXsasse/DRG/tasklist.md

 ```[tasklist]
 - [x] Split code between drg_tools and scripts that use these tools
 - [ ] Write short tutorials on how to use modules in drg_tools
+- [ ] Write example .mds on how to use scripts
 ```

 ## Model training